abhishekbudruk007/Docker-Commands/README.md

 # Installing python and its dependencies
 RUN apt-get install -y python-pip python-dev build-essential

-# Copy the local folder of your app to docker container
+# Copy the local folder of your app to docker container ( localfolder : flask_webapp  and Folder inside Container : /app)
-# Consider this app folder in placed in the same folder as your Dockerfile
+# Consider this flask_webapp folder in placed in the same folder as your Dockerfile

+# This  /app folder refers to the folder inside your docker container.
-COPY app/ /app
+COPY flask_webapp/ /app

-# Navigate to yoru app directory
+# Navigate to your app directory
 WORKDIR /app

 # Install you application dependencies